pfkrajca/CNAttack/README.md

 5. **HMM detection**: Use Hidden Markov Models to identify CNV patterns
 6. **Annotation**: Format, merge, and annotate detected CNVs

+## Example Data Sets
+Sample scRNA-seq data sets used in this repository can be found at this public Google Drive link: https://drive.google.com/drive/folders/198Vcme8ewUsUOdKq9GVszRskIuurNxQT?usp=sharing

 ## Installation